What is the purpose of the study?

 Why has your child been chosen to participate?

-All year 9 students from up to 18 selected schools will be invited to participate.
+All year 9 students from selected secondary schools will be invited to participate.
 These schools have been selected to provide a representative view of New Zealand youth.

 What will participation in the study involve?